-3.6 No Alcohol-based Tasks
+3.6 No alcohol-based Tasks

 Alcohol-related tasks regarding the supply or sale of alcohol are strictly prohibited on Airtasker.
-You should not make an offer on tasks that request for any alcoholic beverage to be sold or delivered to the Customer from any location.
-This includes tasks that ask for delivery of online purchased alcohol, purchases from liquor stores on someone’s behalf or purchase of alcohol outside of stores.
+You should not make an offer on tasks that request for any alcoholic beverage to be sold or delivered to the Poster from any location.
+This includes such tasks that ask for delivery of online purchased alcohol, purchases from liquor stores on someone’s behalf or purchase of alcohol outside of stores.

 - Example 1: Liam posts a task to have a bottle of spirits delivered to him.
 There are no liquor stores nearby, but Millie has vodka in her cupboard so she posts a comment telling Liam that he could buy that from her instead.
-Millie’s comment and the task are unsupported so they are both removed by Airtasker.
+Millie’s comment and the task are unsupported and are both removed by Airtasker.